 | Facets not visible | faceting = 0 or empty field | Enable faceting, check field values |

-For deeper diagnosis, activate TypoScript logging (only dev/staging):
+For deeper diagnostics, enable TypoScript logging (dev/staging only):

 And configure the log file in config/system/additional.php:

-Logging generates a considerable amount of data and impairs performance.
+Logging generates a significant volume of data and impairs performance.
 Remove plugin.tx_solr.logging and the writerConfiguration from additional.php before going live.

 PSR-14 Events for Custom Extensions

-EXT:solr triggers PSR-14 events at central points , which you can use for your own logic.
+EXT:solr fires PSR-14 events at central points, which you can utilise for your own logic.

 Adding Custom Fields to Documents